CraigLangford/CraigLangford.github.io/_posts/2017-07-13-alexa-app-part-two.md

             "type": "PlainText",
             "text": "This is the response the user will hear.
 Hello!"
         },
-        "shouldEndSession": True
+        "shouldEndSession": true
     }
 }
 ```

 The core response can be seen to contain the version and the response.
+Further
-Further the response is composed of the card, which is the card the user would see in their Alexa App, the output speech, which is what the user will hear, and whether to end the session or not.
-Now that we have this we can create a simple function which generates the boilerplate around our desired response.
+the response is composed of the card, which is the card the user would see in
+their Alexa App, the output speech, which is what the user will hear, and
+whether to end the session or not.
+Now that we have this we can create a simple
+function which generates the boilerplate around our desired response.

 *Lambda Function Plus Alexa Skill Kit Response Building Function*